PKUCSS/PKUCSS.github.io/index.md

 ## News
-- 2021-06: I graduated from Peking University with a bachelor's degree in computer science and a double bachelor's degree on economy.
+- 2021-06: I graduated from Peking University with a bachelor's degree in computer science and a double bachelor's degree in economy.
 - 2021-11: I organized a group night run at Peking University to celebrate the 20th anniversary of Angela Zhang's debut.